 On September 20, 2022, AU and the AZ BON entered into a Consent Agreement under which AU agreed to voluntarily surrender its program approval for its pre-licensure nursing program in Phoenix.
-Having entered into this agreement, the Company also determined to voluntarily suspend new enrollments to its pre-licensure nursing program in Florida, Georgia, Tennessee and Texas, and has completed instruction for Core nursing students in these locations.
+Having entered into this agreement, the Company also determined to voluntarily suspend new enrollments to its pre-licensure nursing program in Florida, Georgia, Tennessee and Texas, and has completed instruction for Core nursing students in all locations.
 The state authorizing units and state boards of nursing were given notice to this effect on September 20, 2022.
 On September 20, 2024, the AZ BON recognized the closure of all Aspen BSN Pre-licensure locations.

-For each of the three and six months ended October 31, 2024, less than 1%, respectively, of total consolidated AGI revenue was earned from its pre-licensure nursing program.
-For each of the three and six months ended October 31, 2023, 8% and 9%, respectively, of total consolidated AGI revenue was earned from its pre-licensure nursing program.
+For each of the three and nine months ended January 31, 2025, pre-licensure revenue was 0% and less than 1%, respectively, of total consolidated AGI revenue.
+For each of the three and nine months ended January 31, 2024, 4% and 19%, respectively, of total consolidated AGI revenue was earned from its pre-licensure nursing program.